Manikantan16/Manikantan16/README.md

 ### About Me:
 I am a results-driven **Data Analyst and Senior .NET Programmer** with a strong ability to transform complex data into actionable insights.
 My passion lies in leveraging data to influence business strategies and uncover opportunities for growth and improvement.

-With expertise in **data collection, cleaning, and analysis,** I utilize tools like **SQL, Python, Excel,** and **business intelligence platforms** such as **Tableau and Power BI** to turn raw data into meaningful insights.
+With expertise in **data collection, cleaning, and analysis,** I utilize tools like **SQL, Python, Excel,** and **Business Intelligence Platforms** such as **Tableau and Power BI** to turn raw data into meaningful insights.
 I thrive on understanding business needs and transforming them into focused analytical projects.
 I excel in tackling complex quantitative analyses, especially when it comes to extracting valuable insights from messy, real-world data.

 I’m passionate about turning data into impactful visualizations and actionable insights, and I enjoy exploring the intersection of data and creativity with each project I take on.
 <br/>